cbess/text-sherlock/README.md

 1. Extract/place the sherlock source code in the desired (install) directory.
 This will be where sherlock lives.
 1. Run `sh virtualenv-setup.sh` to setup an isolated environment and download core packages.
 1. Configure settings.
 The defaults in `settings.py` provide documentation for each setting.
-	- Copy `example.local_settings.py` to `local_settings.py`.
+	- Copy `example.local_settings.yml` to `local_settings.yml`.
- 	- Override/copy any setting from `settings.py` to `local_settings.py` (change the values as needed).
+ 	- Override/copy any setting from `settings.py` to `local_settings.yml` (change the values as needed).
+All YAML keys/options must be lowercase.
 1. Run `source sherlock_env/bin/activate` to enter the virtual environment.
 1. Run `python main.py --index update` or `--index rebuild` to index the path specified in the settings.
 Watch indexing output.
 1. Run `python main.py --runserver` to start the web server.
 1. Go to `http://localhost:7777` to access the web interface.
 Uses the [twitter bootstrap](http://twitter.github.com/bootstrap) for its UI.

-You may need to install some packages before a *Ubuntu* installations will run without error.
+You may need to install some packages before a *Ubuntu* installation will run without error.

 - Install curl: `sudo apt-get install curl`
 - Install uuid libs: `sudo apt-get install uuid-dev`